kennedymwavu/frbs/README.md

 R wrapper for [Firebase Authentication REST API](https://firebase.google.com/docs/reference/rest/auth).

-Designed to be used on the backend of your R applications, whether web or non-web.
+Designed to be used on the backend of your R applications & APIs.

 `{frbs}` enables you to integrate Firebase Authentication services seamlessly into your projects, allowing for user authentication, account management, and other authentication-related tasks.

-Suitable if you need absolute full control on how you build & customize your login & registration process/pages, while still using Firebase Auth.
+Suitable if you need **absolute full control** on how you build & customize your login & registration process/pages, while still using Firebase Auth.

 ## Installation